 Finally, a trick question for you.
 Does this white group have two eyes?

 It might look like a living group, but in fact it is not.
 Look carefully.
 These stones are actually not connected, they are down to their last liberties and can be captured by the opponent at any moment.
+You can try and capture these white stones.

 Step 7.
 The Ko Rule